HyunCafe/contribute-practice/README.md

 </p>

 ## Introduction
-Welcome to our beginner-friendly GitHub repository for practicing making contributions!
+Welcome to a beginner-friendly GitHub repository.
+A great place to start for a first practice contribution!

 This repo is designed for first-time contributors to get familiar with the process of forking a repo, cloning it to their local machine, making changes, and submitting a pull request.

-We've included some simple tasks for you to complete, along with step-by-step instructions on how to submit your changes.
+I've included some simple tasks for you to complete, along with step-by-step instructions on how to submit your changes.

 Whether you're new to programming or just new to open source contributions,